I think juicing can help everyone become their most healthy selves, whether you’re losing weight or just want to feel better juicing can help.

 That’s where this article comes in!

-I’ve gathered together my favourite juicers that you can buy for under $100.
+I’ve gathered together my favorite juicers that you can buy for under $100.
 And just because they’re cheap doesn’t mean their bad, these can all still make you an excellent glass of juice in the morning.

 Types of juicer